samiksha-92/Django-Blog-p4/README.md

 **Steps to Test:**
 1. Navigate to the registration page.
 2. Fill in the required fields (username, email, password).
+Please email is not a nmandatory field here.
 3. Submit the registration form.
 4. Check for a successful registration message or any error messages if registration fails.
 5. Log in using the registered credentials.